 White & Case Expands Global White Collar Practice with New Partner

-January 13, 2014 ...
-Global law firm White & Case LLP has strengthened its Global White Collar Practice with the addition of Kathleen Hamann as a partner in its Washington, DC office.
-Hamann joins the Firm from the US Department of Justice (DOJ) where she was an anticorruption policy counsel and trial lawyer assigned to the Foreign Corrupt Practices Act (FCPA) Team in the Criminal Division's Fraud Section.
+Global law firm White & Case LLP has strengthened its Global White Collar Practice with the addition of Virginia Chavez Romano as a partner in its New York office.
+Romano joins the Firm from the US Department of Justice (DOJ), where she was an Associate Deputy Attorney General and Executive Director of the Financial Fraud Enforcement Task Force (FFETF).

 "Government agencies are increasingly investigating and taking enforcement actions against corporations and their employees and agents involving corruption, fraud, money laundering and related matters," said Scott Hershman, White & Case's Regional Section Head, Americas Disputes.
 "Virginia brings significant expertise to the Firm's Global White Collar Practice, allowing us to provide clients with deep knowledge and understanding of the issues relevant to them."

 During her tenure at the DOJ, Romano managed the FFETF and the DOJ's initiatives relating to civil and criminal financial fraud, including the September 2015 policy guidance on individual accountability in matters of corporate wrongdoing.
 Romano restructured the FFETF's operations, establishing a committee to identify emerging fraud threats and to fund significant financial fraud matters across the Department.